Common hazards

 - be set up in an area clear of other hazards, including penetration risks, hits or knocks from objects, persons or vehicles

-As well as the above, on straight or extension ladders, ensure the ladder is:
+Additionally, on straight or extension ladders ensure the ladder is:

-- three rungs above the step-off point or extends 900mm when used for access
+- 3 rungs above the step-off point or it extends 1m when used for access

-- placed on a height-to-width ratio of 4 to 1
+- placed on a height-to-width ratio of 4:1

 Using the ladder